Oliewijzer – voor ieder huidtype een passende olie

 Normal skin

 Does your skin look fresh?
-And isn't your skin too dry and not too oily?
+And is your skin neither too dry nor too oily?
 Then you have normal skin.
 This type of skin is well balanced.
 An oil can also be used in the case of this skin type.
 Jojoba oil has a lot of vitamin E and is therefore ideal as an everyday oil.

 Read more